 Click on any of the questions below to see the answer.

-Family Star is a full-day, year-round center-based school program.
+Family Star is a full-day or extended-day, year-round center-based school program.
 We are more than a daycare – we educate young minds and prepare our students for the best possible future in school.

 A variety of factors (including child age, geographic location, and income level) affect our program availability.
-We encourage you to call our center and talk to a Child Family Advocate to determine if Family Star has an available slot.
-Contact one of our Child Family Advocates at 303-477-7827 to discuss availability at either center.
+We encourage you to call our center and talk to our enrollment team to determine if Family Star has an available slot.
+Contact our Northwest Center at (303) 477-7827 or our Northeast Center at (303) 295-7711 to discuss availability at either center.

 Of course – we love visitors!
-If you are interested in enrollment, please contact one of our Child Family Advocates at 303-477-7827 to schedule a private tour.
+If you are interested in enrollment, please contact our enrollment team at our Northwest Center at 303-477-7827 or our Northeast Center at (303) 295-7711 to schedule a private tour.
 Family Star also offers a Walk Among the Stars presentation multiple times every month to give community members an introduction to our mission.
 Click here for current dates, and call 303-477-7827 to RSVP.

 Our tuition rates are competitive, and our program offers a wide range of comprehensive family services (including mental health services, disabilities services, and a premium nutritional program) at no extra cost.
-Please call one of our Child Family Advocates at 303-477-7827 to determine if you qualify for reduced tuition or government subsidies, and to discuss further tuition details.
+Please call one of our enrollment team at our Northwest Center at 303-477-7827 or our Northeast Center at (303) 295-7711 to determine if you qualify for reduced tuition or government subsidies, and to discuss further tuition details.

 Our student-teacher ratios are set to ensure the highest program quality, and are faithful to the Montessori method.
 Our classroom ratios are as follows: